saikats5/angular2app1/README.md

 @element //decorator

 @angular/core provides basic angular features
-@NgModule declarations to add all component so that it can be bundled properly using webpack and transpiled by typescripr else it will unable to transpile it from typescript and ceate a module of all components
+@NgModule declarations to add all component so that it can be bundled properly using webpack and transpiled by typescript else it will unable to transpile it from typescript and ceate a module of all components

 ng generate component servers
 ng g c servers